MicrosoftDocs/patterns-practices/patterns-practices/guide/8-navigation-using-the-prism-library-5.0-for-wpf.md

 During navigation, the specified view is instantiated, via the container or MEF, along with its corresponding view model and other dependent services and components.
 After the view is instantiated, it is then added to the specified region and activated (activation is described in more detail later in this topic).

+> [!NOTE]
-**Note:** The preceding description illustrates view-first navigation, where the URI refers to the name of the view type, as it is exported or registered with the container.
+> The preceding description illustrates view-first navigation, where the URI refers to the name of the view type, as it is exported or registered with the container.
 With view-first navigation, the dependent view model is created as a dependency of the view.
 An alternative approach is to use view model–first navigation, where the navigation URI refers to the name of the view model type, as it is exported or registered with the container.
 View model–first navigation is useful when the view is defined as a data template, or when you want your navigation scheme to be defined independently of the views.

 The **RequestNavigate** method also allows you to specify a callback method, or a delegate, which will be called when navigation is complete.